rightjs/rightjs-docs/docs/en/docs/dom/element.md

     resize(number width, number height) -> Element self resize({x: number, y: number})      -> Element self

-Sets the element size.
+Sets the element's size.

-__NOTE:__ this method will automatically adjust the actual style for existing paddings and borders so the end result was exactly the same as asked.
+__NOTE__: This method will automatically adjust the actual style for existing paddings and borders so the end result will be exactly as requested.

     var element = new Element('div', {
       style: {